sketchout/LightsailServerConfiguration/README.md

 # LightsailServerConfiguration

-This project is to setup the Lightsail with UbuntuOS.
+This project is to setup the Lightsail Hosting Server with Ubuntu OS.
+And it will serve the item catalog web service with postgresql.

 # Server information

   - IP address : 34.225.110.205
   - SSH port : 2200
-  - complete URL :
+  - complete URL : ec2-34-225-110-205.compute-1.amazonaws.com

-# Summary of software installed & cnd configuration changed
+# Summary of software installed and configuration changed in Ubuntu

       1. Update all installed packages
         - sudo apt update